ktmeaton/plague-phylogeography/docs/exhibit/exhibit_main.rst

 Curate metadata with a DB Browser (SQLite), examples:

+#.
+Exclude records that are not plague.

-* ex.
-Add "REMOVE: Not Yersinia pestis" to the column BioSampleComment.
+   * Add "REMOVE: Not Yersinia pestis" to BioSampleComment.

-* ex.
-Add collection data, geographic location, host etc. from literature.
+#.
+Exclude synthetic/laboratory sequences.

+   * Add "REMOVE: Laboratory manipulation" to BioSampleComment.

+#.
+Identify records with a specific author/publication.

-* ex.
-Add "KEEP: Assembly Morelli 2010" to the column BioSampleComment.
+   * Add "KEEP: Assembly Morelli 2010" to BioSampleComment.

+#.
+Annotate with meaningful metadata.

+   * Add collection data, geographic location, host etc.